-Look at your electrical cables around computers, televisions, and sound systems to make certain your dog isn’t likely to snag these and pull them down.
-Secure tall, heavy furniture like bookcases and display cabinets to the wall.
-This can prevent them from toppling over and injuring your dog.
+Look at your electrical cables around computers, televisions, and sound systems to ensure your dog isn’t likely to snag them and pull them down.
+Secure tall, heavy furniture like bookcases and display cabinets to the wall to prevent them from toppling and injuring your dog.

 However, even when you take strict precautions, accidents can still occur.
 As such, adequate pet insurance is one of your most important defenses against physical accidents.
-Many plans offer coverage for a range of issues your dog could experience, including fractures and lacerations following accidents.
+Many plans cover issues your dog could experience, including fractures and lacerations following accidents.

-You can take your dog for examination, treatment, and follow-up care without having to shoulder the entire financial burden.
+You can take your dog for examination, treatment, and follow-up care without shouldering the entire financial burden.
 While this does represent some initial investment, it could help later down the road so you won’t have to make the tough decisions about the extent and quality of treatment your dog receives.

-In all likelihood, you consider your home to be a relatively safe place.
+In all likelihood, you consider your home a relatively safe place.
 It’s a space you feel comfortable coming home to each day and leaving the stresses of the outside world behind you.
-As such, you might have no qualms about how safe your dog is there.
-But elements of the building may feature forms of harmful contamination.
+You might have no qualms about how safe your dog is there.
+However, elements of the building may feature forms of harmful contamination.

 Avoid household dangers

-Your dog is a member of your family and deserves to enjoy a safe and healthy home as much as you do.
+Your dog is a family member and deserves to enjoy a safe and healthy home as much as you do.
 Take steps to minimize the potential for accidents and review your house for contaminative substances.
-You can also keep your pet away from household dangers by staying mindful about what your dog may chew on.
+You can also keep your pet from household dangers by being mindful of what your dog may chew on.

 You can’t always shelter your dog from danger, but it’s essential to do what you can to protect your dog from household dangers and provide your dog with a happy and healthy life.